ssb22/CedPane/README.md

 Segway is a trademark of Segway Inc.
 Sibelius is a registered trademark of Avid Technology, Inc. or its subsidiaries.
 Thermos is a trademark of Thermos LLC.
-Toshiba is a trademark of Kabushiki Kaisha Toshiba.
-Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha.
+Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha, also called Kabushiki Kaisha Toshiba.
 Twitter and Tweet are trademarks of Twitter Inc.
 Uber is a trademark of Uber Technologies, Inc.
 Walmart is a trademark and brand of Walmart Apollo, LLC.